PiaBlossfeld/PiaBlossfeld.github.io/_pages/cv.md

   - /resume
 ---

-A PDF version of my CV is in preparation!
+A PDF version of my detailed CV is in preparation!

 ## Research Interests